Self-similar Features in Secondary Breakup of a Droplet and Ligament Mediated Fragmentation under Extreme Conditions: Sub-secondary breakup processes

-\textbf{Bag Mode:} Another possible effect arises from the drag forces over this undulation.
-This undulation resembles a protrusion over the liquid surface with a bluff body-like flow around.
-This is similar to aerodynamic forcing over the droplet.
-Aerobreakup of droplets shows axisymmetric dynamics subsuming a bi-fold symmetry, dividing it into two equal halves.
+Apart from the transverse growth of the KHI-mediated waves, another possible effect arises from the drag forces over this undulation.
+This undulation resembles a protrusion over the liquid surface, with a bluff body-like flow around it.
+This is similar to aerodynamic forcing over an isolated droplet.
+Aerobreakup of a drop shows axisymmetric dynamics that subsume a bi-fold symmetry, thus also dividing it into two equal halves.
+This means that a bifold symmetry across a horizontal plane passing through the symmetry axis (aligned with the flow direction) is a subset of this axisymmetric case, and we can assume that the top and bottom halves of the droplet undergo similar dynamics.
 The undulation resembles one such half \citep{wangSimilarityPrimarySecondary2008a}.
-The flattening of undulation under such effects, including growth in the transverse direction, leads to the formation of sheet-like features.
-The drag augments the acceleration imparted over the interface in the longitudinal (gas flow) direction.
-This imparts RTI over this sheet in the azimuthal direction, forming bags bound by the rim.
-The bag grows, and the thin film ruptures, creating very fine droplets.
-The residual ligament fragments under the combined effect of capillary and aerodynamic forces.
-The rims resemble a loop, which opens up as it breaks, with the remanent base resembling independent ligaments emerging from the parent droplet body (similar to the previous case of ligament).
-Refer to Figures \ref{fig3}b-f for experimental observations and \ref{fig4}b for the schematic.
-This bag mode is similar to the RTP mode or bag breakup in secondary atomization \citep{jackiwAerodynamicDropletBreakup2021b}.
+The undulation begins to flatten under these effects in the same way an isolated droplet does (see figure \ref{fig:self-similar}b,e), leading to the formation of a sheet-like feature as illustrated in figure \ref{fig:sub-sec}d.
+The drag augments the acceleration imparted to the interface in the longitudinal direction along the direction of the gas flow.
+This imparts RTI over this sheet in the azimuthal direction (direction perpendicular to the flow), which leads to the formation of bags bound by the rims as observed in the first panel of figure \ref{fig:sub-sec}b and depicted in figure \ref{fig:sub-sec}d.
+This mechanism is similar to a bag or multi-bag breakup of a droplet.
+The bag grows, and the thin film ruptures, creating very fine droplets as seen in the second panel of figure \ref{fig:sub-sec}b.
+The residual ligament fragments are under the combined effect of capillary and aerodynamic forces as seen in the third panel of figure \ref{fig:sub-sec}b.
+The rims resemble a loop, which opens up as it breaks, with the remnant portion resembling independent ligaments emerging from the parent droplet body as illustrated in the last panel of figure \ref{fig:sub-sec}d.
+This bag mode thus resembles the RTP mode in secondary atomization \citep{jackiwAerodynamicDropletBreakup2021b}.
+A similar bag-mediated breakup at the bulk liquid surface is reported at the ocean surface, creating sea spray or enabling air-sea exchange processes at extreme wind speeds \citep{veronSeaSpraySpume2012,troitskayaBagbreakupFragmentationDominant2017}.
+Such bags are also observed in our respiratory passages or trachea during coughing/sneezing events, and the associated film breakup was recently emulated using a cough machine \citep{kantBagmediatedFilmAtomization2023}.